luizfernandopavanello/30-days-of-Python/19_Day_File_handling/19_file_handling.md

 ['This is an example to show how to open a file and read.', 'This is the second line of the text.']
 ```

 After we open a file, we should close it.
 There is a high tendency of forgetting to close them.
 There is a new way of opening files using _with_ - closes the files by itself.
-Let us rewrite the the previous example with the _with_ method:
+Let us rewrite the previous example with the _with_ method:

 ```py
 with open('./files/reading_file_example.txt') as f: